 Tiny Spark is supported by a grant from The William and Flora Hewlett Foundation.

 Founder & Managing Editor

-Amy has spent the past decade reporting on some of the most pressing human rights issues of the day.
-For four years, she was the Africa Correspondent for The World, a co-production of the BBC World Service, Public Radio International and WGBH Boston.
+Amy has spent nearly two decades reporting on some of the most pressing human rights issues of the day.
+For four years, she was the Africa Correspondent for PRI’s The World, a co-production of the BBC World Service, PRI and WGBH Boston.
 Her stories were heard by millions of listeners across the United States and around the globe.
-She has reported for National Public Radio, PBS television, and the BBC World Service.
+She has reported for NPR, PBS television, and the BBC World Service.

 During her time in Africa, Amy traveled extensively across the continent, producing in-depth, documentary-style radio reports on topics ranging from American anti-terrorism efforts in the Horn of Africa to sexual abuse by United Nations peacekeepers in the Democratic Republic of Congo and Sierra Leone.
 She has reported many stories on children in Africa, including child laborers in Ivory Coast, AIDS orphans in South Africa, and Ethiopian children bound for adoptive homes in the United States.

 Amy visited Darfur, Sudan to investigate allegations of genocide for the PBS television program, FRONTLINE/World.
 During her three-week tour, Amy traveled with rebel soldiers, African Union troops, and civilians who had been displaced by the violence.
 She confronted militias and government officials accused of carrying out the genocide.
 Her story, Sudan: The Quick and the Terrible was nominated for an Emmy Award.